oven-sh/bun/docs/project/bindgen.md

 When a value is optional, it is lowered to a Zig optional.

 Depending on the type, there are more attributes available.
 See the type definitions in auto-complete for more details.
-Note that one of the above three can only be applied at the end.
+Note that one of the above three can only be applied, and they must be applied at the end.

+### Integer Attributes

-For example, integer types allow customizing the overflow behavior with `clamp` or `enforceRange`
+Integer types allow customizing the overflow behavior with `clamp` or `enforceRange`

 ```ts
 import { t, fn } from "bindgen";